Honeymooners make waves

-Ted has been on many supported holidays with Beyond Borders over the years and after proposing to Hildie last year, he invited his bride-to-be to join him on an adventure to Melbourne and Mount Buller.
+Ted has been on many supported holidays with Beyond Borders over the years and after proposing to Hildie, he invited his bride-to-be to join him on an adventure to Melbourne and Mount Buller in July 2019.

 Travelling together for the first time can sometimes make or break a relationship, but Ted and Hildie found communication and patience were the key to being together around the clock in unfamiliar surroundings.

 “While down south, Ted and Hildie really looked out for each other,” says Beyond Borders’ Nickola Zeeuwen.

 The experience promised fair winds for the happy couple, so they decided to book their honeymoon cruise in the Whitsundays in November 2019, with the Beyond Borders team and fellow travellers there to support them as they began their new life together.

 In February 2020, the newlyweds joined Beyond Borders again for a trip to the South Island of New Zealand, and you couldn’t keep the smiles off their faces, even when Ted was unwell, and they missed out on a helicopter ride due to poor weather.
 Hildie was particularly proud to introduce Ted as her husband and sing his praises.